microsoft/service-fabric-healer/README.md

 cd C:\Users\me\source\repos\service-fabric-healer

 #Build FH (Release)
+#By default if no RuntimeId is specified, it will build for win-x64.
+If you want to build for a specific OS, then specify -RuntimeId win-arm64 or linux-x64.
+For RuntimeId linux-x64, if you are deploying for Mariner/Azure Linux OS, please add the flag -Azlinux.
+#Also by default if no Configuration is specified, it will build for Release.
+If you want to build for Debug, then specify -Configuration Debug.

+##Default build command (win-x64):
 ./Build-FabricHealer

+#Build for win-arm64:
+#./Build-FabricObserver -RuntimeId win-arm64

+#For building linux
+# ./Build-FabricObserver -RuntimeId linux-x64

 #create a $path variable that points to the build output:
 #E.g., for Windows deployments: